Saints triumphant in Brees’ return, top Cardinals 31-9

 The Cardinals were unable to capitalize on that turnover early in the second half, however, and Brees made them pay by leading three touchdown drives after that, ending with passes to running back Latavius Murray, dynamic reserve QB and utility player Taysom Hill, and leading receiver Michael Thomas.

+Arizona (3-4-1), which saw its three-game winning streak snapped, was held to 40 yards rushing and the Saints’ defense held a fifth-straight opponent below 260 total net yards.

+“You see the tenacity of the defense on each and every play,” said defensive end Cam Jordan, who sacked the elusive Murray once.
+“That’s something that I’m in love with right now.”

-With backup Teddy Bridgewater filling in, the Saints had won all five games since Brees’ ulnar collateral ligament surgery on Sept.
-18. But coach Sean Payton said during the week that Brees had been medically cleared and that there were no misgivings about returning the 40-year-old Brees to his starting role as soon as the NFL’s all-time leading passer felt ready.
+With backup Teddy Bridgewater filling in, the Saints (7-1) had won all five games since Brees’ ulnar collateral ligament surgery on Sept.
+18. But coach Sean Payton said during the past week that the 40-year-old Brees had been medically cleared and that there were no misgivings about playing the NFL’s all-time leading passer as soon as he felt ready.

-Brees practiced this week and by teammates’ accounts looked about like the record-setting QB they remembered.
+“As soon as I could grip it and rip it, then I wanted to play,” Brees said.
+“I love the game.
+I love my teammates.
+I want to get out there with them.”

-He led four drives in the first half in which the Saints threatened to score, but one ended with a missed field goal and the other with a nullified touchdown pass because offensive holding was called as time ran out in the second quarter.
-The other two drives ended with a short field goal and Murray’s 8-yard TD run, giving New Orleans a 10-6 halftime lead.
+Brees led four drives in the first half in which the Saints threatened to score, but one ended with a missed field goal and the other with a nullified touchdown pass because offensive holding was called as time ran out in the second quarter.
+The other two drives ended with a short field goal and Murray’s 8-yard TD run, giving New Orleans a 10-6 halftime lead

-Brees’ first touchdown passing was set up by Cardinals coach Kilff Kingsbury’s curious decision to keep the offense on the field on fourth-and-1 near the Arizona 30 — and then call a running play up the middle against one of the NFL’s better defensive fronts.
+Brees’ first touchdown pass was set up by Cardinals coach Kliff Kingsbury’s curious decision to keep the offense on the field on fourth-and-1 near the Arizona 30.
+After a third-down screen had fallen incomplete, Kingsbury called a run up the middle against one of the NFL’s better defensive fronts.

+Chase Edmonds was stopped at the line of scrimmage and the ball was turned back over to New Orleans just a four plays after Peterson’s interception.

+“After getting the turnover, we had to make something happen,” Kingsbury said.
+“The analytics plus myself, I was all for that.
+We had two shots to get a half-yard and didn’t do it.”

 Brees’ 29-yard pass to tight end Josh Hill set up the Taysom Hill’s 5-yard TD catch.

-A 36-yarder from Brees to Hill set up Thomas’ 9-yard TD catch.
+On the next series, a 36-yarder from Brees to Taysom Hill set up Thomas’ 9-yard TD reception.

-With Saints top running back Alvin Kamara sidelined by ankle and knee soreness, Murray had his second straight productive performance.
-He rushed 21 times for 102 yards and a touchdown and caught nine passes for 55 yards and a score.

 INJURIES